s0py/Startpages/README.md

 =============

 This is a complete overhaul of Blue 2.0:
-  - Less CSS to handle the button effects
+  - Less CSS to handle the button effects (211 lines down to 125 lines)
   - Easier to read HTML
   - Examples on how to add websites
   - More code annotations